Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - `deprecate!` should be used for formulae that _should_ no longer be used.
 - `disable!` should be used for formulae that _cannot_ be used.
-- Formulae that have are not longer acceptable in homebrew/core or have been disabled for over a year should be removed.
+- Formulae that are no longer acceptable in homebrew/core or have been disabled for over a year should be removed.

 ## Deprecation

 If a user attempts to install a deprecated formula, they will be shown a warning message but the install will succeed.

 A formula should be deprecated to indicate to users that the formula should not be used and may be disabled in the future.
-Deprecated formulae should still be able to build from source and their bottles should continue to work.
+Deprecated formulae should still build from source and their bottles should continue to work.

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.